Filpill/blog-web/content/projects/2024-09-09-learning-dbt.md

 - Easier to maintain
 - Easier to test

+I recommend taking this ***[dbt fundamentals course](https://learn.getdbt.com/courses/dbt-fundamentals)*** in conjunction with the dbt documentation which is the foundation for the article.

 You can connect dbt to any database or data warehouse instance, but I will walk through my experience with using the tool and how it integrates with the BigQuery data warehouse.

 ## 🛠️ Installing dbt Cloud CLI tool